marcusviniciusfs/decora/README.md

     5. INITIALIZATION

-        - Execute in the root installation directory: <java -jar decorawebservice-<VERSION>.jar start> to initialize the application;
+        - Execute in the root installation directory: <java -jar decorawebservice-<VERSION>.jar start>;

-        - For Basic Authentication a root user is provided: Set the Authorization KEY at http client with VALUE: <Basic cm9vdEBkZWNvcmEuY29tOnNlbmhh>;
+        - For Basic Authentication a root user is provided: Set the <Authorization> KEY at http client with VALUE: <Basic cm9vdEBkZWNvcmEuY29tOnNlbmhh>;

         - Propritary KEY <X-Roles> provided for user roles with acceptable VALUES <administrador> and <search>